microsoft/entref-spring-boot/infrastructure/README.md

 !['This image is of new performance testing button'](/images/perftest2.png)
 4. Name the new performance test and configure the settings appropriately
 !['This image is of performance testing settings'](/images/perftest3.png)
-5. Submit the test and after resources are automatically allocated it will run
+5. Submit the test and after resources are automatically allocated, the test will run

 After it completes, Azure will automatically generate graphs and charts for you to easily analyze the performance test.